 From our hotel we can walk right back to the Camino and begin another beautiful walk of 25 kms to the small town of Salceda.
 We are getting ever closer now to Santiago and you can feel the anticipation in the air among your fellow peregrinos, as the end of the Camino nears.
 The beautiful church in Boente is worth a visit, as is a short stop in Arzúa for a glass of wine and a chat with the locals.
-From Salceda we have another short transfer to our beautiful hotel (Paso de Sedor), just off the Camino and where Joaquin will look to our every need and fix us up with some of the finest cooking in Galicia.
+From Salceda we have another short transfer to our beautiful hotel Paso de Sedor (or similar), just off the Camino and where Joaquin will look to our every need and fix us up with some of the finest cooking in Galicia.
 Overnight near Arzúa.
 Hotel, breakfast and dinner included.

 Journey’s end, Santiago de Compostela, is one of Spain’s most attractive cities, rich in atmosphere and tradition.
 A university city and a site of pilgrimage for over eleven centuries, it has been the site of dynamic exchanges of ideas and culture, a destination for many outsiders, and yet at the same time it represents an area of Green Spain – Galicia – which historically has been profoundly rural and conservative.
 An interesting paradox behind a fascinating, proud city.
 The very beautiful walk today passes through eucalyptus forests, over medieval bridges, and then through the outskirts of Santiago as we slowly weave our way through its ancient streets to the glorious Plaza de Obradoiro and the final destination for all pilgrims.
 We have made it!
-After enjoying the imposing scene and soaking in the atmosphere around us, we have just a short walk to our hotel (Hotel La Herradura) for some rest before a wonderful dinner in one of many excellent restaurants in Santiago.
+After enjoying the imposing scene and soaking in the atmosphere around us, we have just a short walk to our hotel Hotel La Herradura (or similar) for some rest before a wonderful dinner in one of many excellent restaurants in Santiago.
 Overnight Santiago.
 Hotel, breakfast and dinner included.